aminafara123/discord-drover/README.md

 sudo ./install.sh               # installs to /opt/discord-drover and /usr/local/bin/discord-drover
-sudo nano /etc/discord-drover/config.env  # set PROXY_URL=socks5://host:port or leave empty for direct mode discord-drover                  # launches Discord with proxy + forced TCP/TURN for voice
+sudo nano /etc/discord-drover/config.env  # set PROXY_URL=socks5://host:port or leave empty for direct mode discord-drover                  # launches Discord with proxy + forced TCP/TURN for voice discord-drover-select           # pops a picker (zenity) to choose proxy then launches Discord discord-drover-tray             # starts tray icon to switch proxies and launch Discord
 ```

 Config defaults live at `linux/config.example.env`.
 The launcher auto-detects Discord from snap or .deb installs; override with `DISCORD_CMD=/path/to/Discord` if needed.